 What Talos Does That NixOS Won’t

-Talos’s restrictions are features:
+Talos’s restrictions are the whole product:

-• Smaller attack surface: What doesn’t exist can’t be exploited
+- Smaller attack surface: what doesn’t exist can’t be exploited

 The Trade-off